Mahfuz038/WlanPass/README.md

 # WlanPass
-This Script can access  WI-Fi Passwords stored in your Windows 10 PC and speaks the stored passwords
+This Script can access  WI-Fi Passwords stored in your Windows 10 PC and can speak the stored passwords
 # How To Use
 Open CMD and type
 ```